taylangordesli/eagle-lm35/README.md

-# eagle-lm35
+# eagle-lm35-arduinoNano
-A library for LM35 heat sensor in EAGLE.
+A library for LM35 heat sensor and Arduino Nano card in EAGLE.